-The fund's been managed by Audrey Ryan for more than 20 years.
+The fund's been managed by Audrey Ryan for almost 25 years.
 She uses a strict approach and won’t invest in companies some might deem unethical – from tobacco and alcohol producers, to munitions manufacturers and companies that use animal testing.

 The manager aims to identify and understand the key environmental, social and governance risks of each company, industry and sector she invests in.
 She believes companies that lead the way in governance and sustainability tend to outperform over the long run.

 Many of the UK’s largest companies are excluded from the fund's investment universe for ethical reasons.
 This means there’s a focus on higher-risk small and medium-sized companies.
 The fund also holds shares in Hargreaves Lansdown plc.

 The UK has also been a world-renowned income market, so if income is your priority, you could consider investing in a UK-focused responsible income fund.

 The Janus Henderson UK Responsible Income fund aims to give a good level of income, alongside capital growth over the long term.
 Andrew Jones has been at the helm since January 2012 and has over 20 years’ experience managing UK equity income funds.